This post is presented by Casper, Friendbuy, Tremendous, and Delighted.

 Building a successful referral program requires a deep understanding of your customers and their preferences, along with the right toolset to personalize and test an incentive structure that aligns with your audience and your business.

-Want to get started?
-Sign up for a free trial run of Delighted’s experience management platform to start collecting real-time feedback from your customers, and check out our integration partner, Friendbuy, to see how you can kickstart your referral program as well.
+Jump into Delighted’s experience management platform to start collecting real-time feedback from your customers, and check out our integration partner, Friendbuy, to see how you can kickstart your referral program as well.